 The book “follows the structure of an eight-week MBSR class, paralleling the participant’s journey with that of the Buddha for the alleviation of suffering.”

 A combination of guided reflections and real-life examples illustrate how to use Buddhism and Mindfulness Based Stress Reduction in everyday life.

-Mindful Dreaming is definitely one of the most interesting non-fiction books of 2018.
+Mindful Dreaming is definitely one of the top spiritual books for 2018.

 In this book, Clare Johnson teaches how to find happiness and health by using dreams.